Summary

 Outcomes reported

-The study identified and mapped genetic associations for 220 human phenotypes across multiple ancestry groups, integrating data from large biobanks including FinnGen and Japanese cohorts.
-The work quantifies genetic variant effects on health traits and disease susceptibility whilst accounting for population diversity.
+The study mapped genetic associations for 220 human phenotypes across multiple ancestry groups, integrating data from diverse biobanks including Japanese cohorts and FinnGen.
+The work quantified genetic effects on health-related traits whilst reducing ancestry bias in genome-wide association study (GWAS) findings.

 Topic tags